Improved upper bounds on Zarankiewicz numbers: Introduction

-Roman \cite{Rom} gave an upper bound on Zarankiewicz numbers $z(m,n;s,t)$.
-His bound can be viewed as the optimal value of a simple linear program (see Section \ref{S:HypergraphRoman} for details).
+If $H$ is an $(s,t-1)$-linear hypergraph on $m$ vertices with no edges of size less than $s-1$ and $n_i$ edges of size $i$ for each $i \in \{s-1,\ldots,m\}$, then it is not difficult to see that the two constraints above hold (for details see Lemma~\ref{L:obeyLP}).
+Thus the optimal value of this linear program must be an upper bound for $z(m,n;s,t)$.

 In \cite{CheHorMam} it was shown that, in the case $s=2$, one of a family of extra constraints could be added to this linear program and that the resulting upper bound improved Roman's bound in some cases.
 Our aim in this paper is to generalise this upper bound to larger values of $s$.
 To do this we generalise the additional constraints introduced in \cite{CheHorMam} as follows.